 In Supremacy 1914 managing, upgrading and conquering provinces will lead you to victory.
 Provinces determine the expansion of your nation, are the main sites of production and the scene for great battles.
 In order to maximize your efficiency you will have to keep a close eye on your provinces' production and morale.

 The province bar on the bottom of the screen informs you about all relevant properties of the currently selected own (or enemy) province.

-This information includes the province's owner, the current morale of its population, the resources and tax income from that province, all buildings in that province as well as current constructions and productions.
+This information includes the resources and tax income from that province, the province's owner, the current morale of its population, all buildings in that province as well as current constructions and productions.

 The main menu provides access to the province administration, which offers an overview over all your provinces, buildings and constructions.
 Here you can also start production and constructions (in one or multiple provinces at a time), enable and disable buildings and set rally points (see chapter 5 "Warfare").

 Disabling/enabling buildings: It will often make sense to disable unused buildings to save their upkeep costs.
 To switch buildings on or off click on the building icon in the province bar or province administration.

 Start production/construction: Start productions and constructions by clicking on the hammer or cogwheel icon in the province bar or province administration.

 Multi-selecting provinces: If you want to start the same production or construction in more than one province, you can select multiple provinces in the province administration (1) by holding CTRL and clicking the designated provinces or (2) by drawing the cursor over them.
 (Hint: Selecting multiple provinces using the CTRL key works on the map itself, too.)

 Province morale overview: The province administration gives you a quick overview of your province's morale.
 Low morale can have a number of negative effects on your provinces' buildings and productions.